-A bridge across a rocky stream at Harry P. Leu Gardens

-Harry P. Leu Gardens

-1920 N Forest Ave.
-Tel (407) 246-2620. 📉 9am-5pm daily. 🖱 Dec 25. 🚳 🍯 🔒 😓 www.leugardens.org The Harry P. Leu Gardens offer

-50 acres (20 ha) of serene beautiful greenery to stroll in Features such as Florida's largest rose garden are formal while, elsewhere in the park. there are mature woods of

-(438

-(526)

-441

-Rock

-(408)

-spectacular live oaks, maples, and bald cypresses, festooned with Spanish moss; in winter, seek out the mass of blooming camellias.
-Other attractions are a herb garden and one filled with plants that attract butterflies.
-Visitors can also tour the early 20th-century Leu House and its gardens. which local businessman Harry P. Leu donated to the city of Orlando in 1961.
+A bridge across a rocky stream at Harry P. Leu Gardens Harry P. Leu Gardens 1920 N Forest Ave.
+Tel (407) 246-2620.
+9am-5pm daily.
+Dec 25. 🚳 🎉 🐧 🗟 www.leugardens.org The Harry P. Leu Gardens offer 50 acres (20 ha) of serene beautiful greenery to stroll in Features such as Florida's largest rose garden are formal while, elsewhere in the park. there are mature woods of spectacular live oaks, maples. and bald cypresses, festooned with Spanish moss; in winter, seek out the mass of blooming camellias.
+Other attractions are a herb garden and one filled with plants that attract butterflies Visitors can also tour the early 20th-century Leu House and its gardens. which local businessman Harry P. Leu donated to the city of Orlando in 1961.
+TVanhoe Row N Orange Ave.

-🖶 Ivanhoe Row

-N Orange Ave.
 Shops 10am-5pm Mon-Sat.
-Stretching from C olonial Drive to Lake Ivanhoe this row of antiques shops features an interesting mix of the old and the unconventional Vintage linens, clothing, jewelry, and various collectibles are on offer here, as is also period furniture ranging from Victorian to Art Deco.
-The Wildife Gallery
+Stretching from Colonial Drive to Lake Ivanhoe this row of antiques shops features an interesting mix of the old and the unconventional Vintage linens, clothing, jewelry, and Sign for Ivanhor various collectibles are on offer here, as is also period furniture ranging from Victorian to Art Deco.
+The Wildife Gallery sells original paintings and sculptures of animals, while Art's Premium Cigars offers a range of cigars and smoking paraphernalia.
+The prices are on the high side, but you might find some unusual treasures here Thornton Park E of Lake Fola Close to the city's business center, hip and artsy Thornton.
+Park offers a blend of trendy cafés, unique boutiques. stylish eateries such as HUE Restaurant which serves worldclass cuisine, and pretty B&Bs.

-Lake Sue

-Druin

-sells original paintings and sculptures of animals, while Art's Premium Cigars offers a range of cigars and smoking paraphernalia.
-The prices are on the high side, but you might find some unusual treasures here

-Thornton Park

-E of Lake Fola

-Close to the city's business center, hip and artsy Thornton Park offers a blend of trendy cafés, unique boutiques.

-stylish eateries such as HUE Restaurant which serves worldclass cuisine, and pretty B&Bs.
 Most active after 6pm. it is a popular neighborhood for locals to unwind in after work.
-One of the area's most happening hangouts is Dexter's of Thornton

-Row

-Park (see p151), with its chrome vinvl stools, terrazzo floors, contemporary art, and gourmet food.
-Other attractions include Urban Think!. a bookshop that features author readings, art shows, and a bar. and Marie-France, a chic jewelry boutique.
+One of the area's most hanpening hangouts is Dexter's of Thornton Park (see p152), with its chrome vinvl stools, terrazzo floors, contemporary art, and gourmet food.
+Other attractions include Urban Think!. a bookshop that features author readings, art shows, and a bar. and Marie-France a chic jewelry boutique.

-单 Lake Eola Park

-N Rosalind Ave & E Washington St. Tel (407) 246-2827. 🚺 5am-sunset daily. 🛃

-Orlando's most visited park, Lake Eola Park is spread over 43 acres (17 ha) and is encircled by a 0.9-mile (1.4-km) pedestrian-only path.
-This charming park in the heart of the city offers a lovely view of the downtown skyline.
-Cruise the lake on two-person swan-shaped paddle boats, or feed the real swans as they drift along in the lake's shallow water.

-The park hosts several annual and seasonal events. including the Fourth of July fireworks show and the superb UCF-Shakespeare Festival.
-The plays and concerts are performed against the stunning backdrop of the Walt Disney Amphitheater, a band shell with excellent acoustics.
-The Terrace in the Park restaurant serves fine cuisine, not the usual park fare.

-SIGHTS AT A GLANCE

-Harry P. Leu Gardens (5) Ivanhoe Row 6 John & Rita Lowndes Shakespeare Center (3) Lake Eola Park (8) Mad Cow Theatre (9) Mennello Museum of American Folk Art 4 Orange County Regional History Center (9) Orlando Museum of Art (2) Orlando Science Center 1

-SAK Comedy Lab 1 Thornton Park (7) Wells' Built Museum of African-American History (10)
+SIGHTS AT A GLANCE Harry P. Leu Gardens (5) Ivanhoe Row 6 John & Rita Lowndes Shakespeare Center (3) Lake Eola Park (8) Mad Cow Theatre (9) Mennello Museum of American Folk Art (4) Orange County Regional History Center (9) Orlando Museum of Art (2) Orlando Science Center (1) SAK Comedy Lab (1) Thornton Park (7) Wells' Built Museum of African-American History (10) Interstate highway Major highway Highway Railroad

-KFY

-Interstate highway

-Major highway

-Highway

-Railroad

-0 km 1 0 miles 1

-Dr Philips Center oncor (50) 1 (4) Colonial Lake 8 7 Ø Fol Lanes 10 (408)

-The

-stric

-Vioto

-Theater

-A

-(121) Down

-1 SPA